wiizzl/wiizzl/README.md

 I'm a 18-year-old student based in France, and I'm passionate about creating digital experience.

-Main skills: Typescript / JavaScript

--   🔭 I’m currently working on an e-commerce website
--   👯 I’m looking to collaborate on any react ecosystem project

 ## 📫 Contact me

-For a quick response, DM me on [Discord](https://dsc.bio/wiizz).
+For a quick response, DM me on Discord (wiizzl).

 ## 📊​ Stats